zenomt/webid-auth-protocol/README.md

 	proof_token=ey...(rest of token omitted)

-The server verifies this request:
+The endpoint verifies this request:

   1. Parses the `proof_token`, extracting its claims;